fknappe/mock-restful-express/README.md

 |---- foo=bar.json
 ```

-This structure should be adapted to define mock response for POST, PUT and DELETE actions whenever necessary.
+This structure is also adaptive to define mocked responses for POST, PUT and DELETE actions whenever necessary.

 #### Mock response structure